What is a Preliminary Notice?

 Most states require subcontractors and suppliers to provide the notice to key project stakeholders like the property owner, the general contractor, and the construction lender.

-The notice does not create any mechanics lien or bond claim rights, however, it’s possible for a party to lose their lien and security rights if a required notice is not sent.
+The notice does not create any mechanics lien or bond claim rights, however, it’s possible for a party to lose their lien and security rights if required notice is not sent.

 The notices must typically be sent by certified mail, certified mail return receipt requested, or by registered mail.
 You can learn more in this article: What is a pre-lien notice?